mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

     }

-> Hint 2: We use `Func<Task<Stream>>` for a few reasons.
-We want to make sure we can process the image multiple times (once for each service that needs it), so we have a Func that can hand us back a way to get the stream.
+> Hint 2: We use `Func<Task<Stream>>` because we want to make sure we can process the image multiple times (once for each service that needs it), so we have a Func that can hand us back a way to get the stream.
 Since getting a stream is usually an async operation, rather than the Func handing back the stream itself, it hands back a task that allows us to do so in an async fashion.

 Let's work on the `AnalyzeImageFeaturesAsync` method first.
-We'll create a variable called `imageAnalysisResult` that uses `VisionServiceHelper.AnalyzeImageAsync` (service helper making life easier) to analyze the image's features.
-Next, we'll output VisionsInsights for the image, containing the Caption and Tags.
+We'll create a variable called `imageAnalysisResult` that uses `VisionServiceHelper.AnalyzeImageAsync` (service helper making life easier) to analyze the image's features (returns `DefaultVisualFeatureTypes`).
+Next, we'll output VisionInsights for the image, containing the Caption and Tags.
 See code below:

     var imageAnalysisResult = await VisionServiceHelper.AnalyzeImageAsync(imageStreamCallback, DefaultVisualFeatureTypes);